cagostino/npcsh/README.md

 # npcsh

-`npcsh` is a python-based command-line tool designed to integrate Large Language Models (LLMs) into your daily workflow by making them available through the command line shell.
+- `npcsh` is a python-based command-line tool designed to integrate Large Language Models (LLMs) into one's daily workflow by making them available through the command line shell.

-It leverages the power of LLMs to understand your natural language commands and questions, executing tasks, answering queries, and providing relevant information from local files and the web.
-Users can also leverage powerful macros to accomplish common tasks with LLMs like voice control, image generation, data analysis, screenshot capture and analysis, and more.
+- `npcsh` leverages the power of LLMs to understand your natural language commands and questions, executing tasks, answering queries, and providing relevant information from local files and the web.

+- `npcsh` provides macros to accomplish common tasks with LLMs like voice control (`/whisper`), image generation (`/vixynt`), screenshot capture and analysis (`/ots`), one-shot questions (`/sample`), and more.

-`npcsh` allows users to coordinate agents to form assembly lines of NPCs that can reliably accomplish complicated multi-step procedures.
+- `npcsh` allows users to coordinate agents (i.e. NPCs) to form assembly lines that can reliably accomplish complicated multi-step procedures.

 ## Key Features